 Deputy Director for Research

 The coordination between ICN’s faculty and the research laboratories are led by the Deputy Director for Research.
 This person is responsible for promoting research aligned with each laboratory’s thematic teams and related topics, as well as for setting the yearly publication targets in conjunction with the Dean for Faculty and Research, as well as faculty concerned.
+This coordinator may also suggest new projects and research events and organizes regular internal seminars for faculty to discuss the progress being made on their research.

-– the School’s research strategy, including proposals for the research budget,
+- the school’s research strategy, including proposals for the research budget,

 - the allocation of faculty research time, especially for HDR and doctoral routes,